-After leaving the pump chamber, a valve box evenly distributes the effluent between pressurized drip line loops.
-The system must use a pump even if gravity flow can be achieved from the pump chamber to the drainfield.
-This is to ensure that the drip lines are pressurized and all parts receive the same amount of effluent.
-Each drip line has emitters that allow the effluent to reach the soil throughout the entire drainfield at the same rate.
-The effluent then filters through the soil and is clean by the time it reaches the water table.
+After leaving the pump chamber, effluent is sent through a series of valves and pressure gauges in the OSCAR Headworks (a specialized valve box), and then on to the drip coil field.
+The system must use a pump even if gravity flow can be achieved from the pump chamber to the OSCAR drip coil field.
+This is to ensure that the drip lines are pressurized, and all parts receive the same amount of effluent.
+Prefabricated coils of drip tubing that have been installed in a line then disperse the effluent into a bed of sand using tiny dripline emitters.
+Frequent, small doses keep the sand constantly filtering effluent which allows the receiving soil underneath the sand to disperse more within a smaller amount of space.

-Not all effluent pumped to the drainfield escapes through the emitters.
-Effluent that circulates through the loops without dripping into the soil is returned through return pipes to the pump chamber where it will be pumped back through the drip lines until it does drip into the soil.
+Not all effluent pumped to the coils escapes through the emitters.
+Effluent that circulates through the coils without dripping into the sand is returned through return pipes to the pump chamber where it will be pumped back through the coils until it does drip into the sand.